Austin, Texas: Film

 Austin hosts several film festivals, including the SXSW (South by Southwest) Film Festival and the Austin Film Festival, which hosts international films.
 A movie theater chain by the name of Alamo Drafthouse Cinema was founded in Austin in 1997; the South Lamar location of which is home to the annual week-long Fantastic Fest film festival.
 In 2004 the city was first in MovieMaker Magazine's annual top ten cities to live and make movies.

 Austin has been the location for a number of motion pictures, partly due to the influence of The University of Texas at Austin Department of Radio-Television-Film.
 Films produced in Austin include The Texas Chain Saw Massacre (1974), Songwriter (1984), Man of the House, Secondhand Lions, Texas Chainsaw Massacre 2, Nadine, Waking Life, Spy Kids, The Faculty, Dazed and Confused, The Guards Themselves, Wild Texas Wind, Office Space, The Life of David Gale, Miss Congeniality, Doubting Thomas, Slacker, Idiocracy, Death Proof, The New Guy, Hope Floats, The Alamo, Blank Check, The Wendall Baker Story, School of Rock, A Slipping-Down Life, A Scanner Darkly, Saturday Morning Massacre, and most recently, the Coen brothers' True Grit, Grindhouse, Machete, How to Eat Fried Worms, Bandslam and Lazer Team.
 In order to draw future film projects to the area, the Austin Film Society has converted several airplane hangars from the former Mueller Airport into filmmaking center Austin Studios.
 Projects that have used facilities at Austin Studios include music videos by The Flaming Lips and feature films such as 25th Hour and Sin City.

 Austin also hosted the MTV series, The Real World: Austin in 2005.
 Season 4 of the AMC show Fear the Walking Dead was filmed in various locations around Austin in 2018.
 The film review websites Spill.com and Ain't It Cool News are based in Austin.
-Rooster Teeth Productions, creator of popular web series such as Red vs. Blue and RWBY, is also located in Austin.
+Rooster Teeth Productions, creator of popular web series such as Red vs. Blue, RWBY, and Camp Camp was also located in Austin.